-How do I get started with sales enablement?
+How can you get started with Sales Enablement?

-To answer this question, we’ve created a free ebook ebook – How to Build a Sales Enablement Strategy: First Steps.
-In this guide, we’ll share our key insights and provide you with the foundational framework to build a killer sales enablement strategy.
+We’ve created a free ebook to help you get started with Sales Enablement – How to Build a Sales Enablement Strategy: First Steps.
+In this guide, we’ll share our key insights and provide you with the foundational framework to build a killer strategy.